AndersDeath/diary2/000-current.md

 # 07 Februar - Mittwoch - Berlin - 505 Tag der Einwanderung

 Today I was coding again.
 Also I feel much less pressure and this is great.
 In the evening I was on meetup.
 It was discussion about saving money on AWS computing and S3 bucket.
 It's nice.
 A lot of different people were there and talk was interesting and nice.
 I will definetly go to some similar again.
 I will be really happy.
 I made a screenshot of all names paricipated there and I also will add them to my cirtle on LinkedIn.
+In general the day was nice.